Are Humans The Only Organisms With Vestigial Traits

 Popular Opinions and Misconceptions

 There are several popular opinions and misconceptions about vestigial traits.
 One common misconception is that vestigial traits are completely useless.
 While vestigial structures may have lost their original function, they may still serve some purpose in the organism.
-For example, the human appendix may play a role in the immune system, even though it is no longer used for digesting plant matter.
+As an example, the human appendix may play a role in the immune system, even though it is no longer used for digesting plant matter.

 Tips and Expert Advice